vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/about-exchange/ex-ug-what-is-exchange.md

 ![Nebula Graph&reg; Exchange consists of Reader, Processor, and Writer that can migrate data from a variety of formats and sources to Nebula Graph](../figs/ex-ug-003.png)

+## Editions

+Exchange has two editions, the Community Edition and the Enterprise Edition.
+The Community Edition is open source developed on [GitHub](https://github.com/vesoft-inc/nebula-exchange).
+The Enterprise Edition supports not only the functions of the Community Edition but also adds additional features.
+For details, see [Comparisons](https://nebula-graph.com.cn/pricing/).

 ## Scenarios

 Exchange applies to the following scenarios: